h2oai/sparkling-water/doc/src/site/sphinx/devel/running_examples.rst

 1. Obtain Sparkling Water distribution

-You can download the official release from `https://www.h2o.ai/download/ <https://www.h2o.ai/download/>`_.  or build it yourself.
+Download the official release from `https://www.h2o.ai/download/ <https://www.h2o.ai/download/>`_.  or build it yourself.
 To see how to build Sparkling Water, please see :ref:`build`.
+The scripts to start interactive Sparkling Water/PySparkling shells are available in the `bin` directory of the extracted distribution.

 2. Set the configuration of the demo Spark cluster (for example, ``local[*]``)